circleci/circleci-docs/jekyll/_docs/language-java.md

 description: Continuous Integration and Continuous Deployment with Java
 ---

-Circle supports building Java applications using most common JDKs and build tools.
+CircleCI supports building Java applications using most common JDKs and build tools.
 Before each build, we look at your repository and infer commands to run, so most setups should work automatically.
 If your project has special requirements, you can augment or override inferred commands